 The State Superintendent is required to develop a model form to assist parents and guardians in filing requests for due process.
-Please visit www.dgs.ca.gov/oah/SpecialEducation.aspx for the model form for parents that wish to initiate due process hearings relating to special education rights.
+The model form is available at 101 S. Rancho Santa Fe Road, Ste 202, Encinitas, CA 92024 for parents that wish to initiate due process hearings relating to special education rights.